Vertical or Horizontal? How to See Others as Equally Needed

 Jesus told three parables in Luke chapter fifteen.
 These were the parables about the lost sheep, the lost coin, and the prodigal son.
 The sheep wandered away from the flock and became lost unintentionally.
 The prodigal consciously decided to leave the house and became lost.
 However, the coin was lost within the house (Luk 15:8).
 The woman lit a candle and swept the house until she found the lost coin.

 In some dimension, many of us are lost in the house today.
 We are not lost in that we have lost our salvation.
-We are lost in that we are in the house, but we don’t know where we are concerning the body.
+We are lost in that we are in the house, but we don’t know where we are in terms of the body of Christ.
 How exactly do we fit?

-In our study, we are attempting to light a candle (Word of God) and sweep (Holy Spirit).
-Our desire is not only to locate your gift but also to cause us all to be aware of the gifts and to function with the other precious coins.
+In our study, we aim to light a candle (the Word of God) and sweep (the Holy Spirit).
+Our desire is not only to locate your gift but also to make us all aware of the gifts and to function with the other precious coins.

 Vertical or Horizontal?
 How to Value Every Gift